cossacklabs/acra-engineering-demo/README.md

 <p align="center"><img src="_pics/eng_demo_django_transparent_encr.png" alt="Protecting Django web application: Acra architecture (transparent mode)" width="700"></p>

-Django app **does not encrypt** the sensitive fields, it just passes data through AcraConnector to AcraServer (which pretends to be a database).
+Django app **does not encrypt** the sensitive fields, it just passes data to AcraServer through secured TLS channel (which pretends to be a database).
 AcraServer **encrypts** these sensitive fields and stores them into database.

-Django app **reads the decrypted posts** from the database through AcraConnector and AcraServer.
+Django app **reads the decrypted posts** from the database through AcraServer.

 From the users' perspective, the website works as it used to.
 However, the blog posts are protected now.